Q: How can I view my college transcripts?

 A: Visit the CSUN Homepage and select the Forgot Password link under the myNorthridge Portal Login drop-down menu, or go to Forgot My Password.
-If this does not work, contact the IT Help Center by phone at (818) 677-1400, or visit Room 33 in the Oviatt Library.
+If this does not work, contact the IT Help Center by phone at (818) 677-1400, online at (http://techsupport.csun.edu) or in person in (Oviatt Library, First Floor, Learning Commons).
 For security reasons, the Help Center is unable to reset your password via email.

 Q: How do I access CSUN wireless?

 A: Connect to CSUN's encrypted wireless network, eduroam.
 This network will require a one-time login using your CSUN email address and will not require a VPN connection for additional security.
 Learn more.